🏠 Seal your roof, seal your peace of mind!

 The GEOCEL GC55103 4500 Roof Bonding Sealant is a 10-ounce black cartridge designed for professional-grade roof repairs.
-With a tensile strength of 4500 PSI and 100% waterproof properties, it provides a durable, weather-resistant seal that blends seamlessly with roofing surfaces.
-Compact and easy to apply, this sealant is ideal for millennial managers who demand both performance and sleek aesthetics in their home maintenance toolkit.
+Featuring a tensile strength of 200 PSI and 100% waterproof properties, it delivers durable, weather-resistant bonding that protects your roof from leaks and damage.
+Compact and easy to apply, this sealant combines performance with a sleek finish, making it an essential tool for maintaining and enhancing roof integrity.

 Color | Multicolor |